Generating Related Data Elements with dbForge Data Generator for SQL Server

 Select the DateofDeath column to see the details.
 As you can see, the Death Date generator is automatically selected and mapped to the column.

-Once you have modified the python script with the correct column name, another warning appears in the DateofDeath column (String was not recognized as a valid DateTime).
+Once you have modified the python script with the correct column name, another warning might appear in the DateofDeath column (String was not recognized as a valid DateTime).

-The reason is that we have the different column data format by default.
+The reason is that we have a different column data format by default.

-So the last step is to replace “/” with the “.”
-Once it is done, the required data is generated.
+In that case, the last step is to replace “/” with the “.”

 To generate the correct Person age date, that corresponds to DateofBirth and DateofDeath, select the PersonAge column and specify appropriate columns instead of placeholders.
 Also, keep in mind that the date format may require some modifications.